rafaelmachadorocha/Schedules-API/README.md

-To see more detailed examples do requests access [Postman Schedules Documentation](https://documenter.getpostman.com/view/13107448/TVRrVQaC)
+To see more detailed examples of requests access [Postman Schedules Documentation](https://documenter.getpostman.com/view/13107448/TVRrVQaC)